sramalho94/TOPxGA_Team3/README.md

   - Reach out if you have any issues or concerns, we all learn at our own pace and have outside obligations
   - [OMDTypeScriptRepo](https://github.com/sramalho94/TypeScript_OMBD)

+- Fri June 9th

+  - During this meeting we did a step by step tutorial for getting a model, controllers, routes, and tests built out.
+You can find the recording on the google drive.
+  - We will be using this exact workflow to accomplish deliverables for the backend of our project.
+  - Next week will be another review week

 ---

 # Resources